abetusk/scratch/notes/ideas.md

 * psionically programmable gate arrays ([mary@icosahedron.website](https://mastodon.social/@mary@icosahedron.website/112587948216811466))
 * pure psychic automation ([psa](https://en.wikipedia.org/wiki/Surrealist_automatism))
 * What is the equivalent of Noether's theorem for conservation of souls?
+* Sleep labyrinth

 ---

 * Forgive God, for he knows not what he does
+  - Only we can forgive God
 * Shame Heaven by showing compassion
 * A drop from the ocean
+* Crack the sun
+* Psionic Blit
+* Homeopathic Oblivion Tincture

 ---